tauri-apps/tao/examples/README.md

 - `window`: example that makes a window.
 - `system_tray`: add icon to your system tray, click icon to start.
 - `system_tray_no_menu`: like system_tray, but no menu when right click icon.
+- `activate_event`: example of how to handle click on dock icon.